-- Receive applications for Sectigo certificates in accordance with this CPS. - Perform all verification actions prescribed by the Sectigo validation procedures and this CPS. - Receive, verify and relay to Sectigo all requests for revocation of a Sectigo certificate in accordance with the Sectigo revocation procedures. - Act according to relevant laws and regulations.
+- Receive applications for Sectigo certificates in accordance with this CPS. - Perform all verification actions prescribed by the Sectigo validation procedures and this CPS. - Receive, verify and relay to Sectigo all requests for revocation of a Sectigo certificate in accordance with the Sectigo revocation procedures. - Abide by all laws, rules and regulations applicable to performance of their duties as an RA.